LibertyDSNP/spec/pages/Identity/Factory.md

 # Identity Factory

-The lest expensive way to create a new identity is through a identity factory.
+The least expensive way to create a new identity is through an identity factory.
 Official contracts will provide one or more of these standard interfaces to easily generate an identity with different upgrade paths.

 ## Specification Status